security

 One of the biggest problems is that the perimeter has moved when you move to a cloud-based application.
 Servers are no longer under your control.
 Mobile and tablets exacerbate the problem as they can be located everywhere.
 So, trying to control the perimeter is very difficult.
 More importantly, firewalls only have access to and control network information and should have more content.

-Defining this perimeter is what ZTNA architecture and software-defined perimeter are doing.
+This perimeter is defined by ZTNA architecture and software-defined perimeter.
 Cloud users now manage firewalls by moving their applications to the cloud, not the I.T. teams within the cloud providers.

 So when moving applications to the cloud, even though cloud providers provide security tools, the cloud consumer has to integrate security to have more visibility than they have today.